i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 it across restarts if unexpired.

 We need to define some algorithm for clients to traverse the tree, including fallbacks, so that the usage is dispersed.
-Some function of hash distance and cost.
+Some function of hash distance, cost, and randomness.
 If a node has both LS or LS2 and Meta LS, we need to know when it's allowed to use those leasesets, and when to keep traversing the tree.